Marriage in Pakistan: Maklava/Bad Phera

-Maklava is a predominantly a Punjabi custom.
+Maklava is predominantly a Punjabi custom.
 Traditionally, the marriages were arranged and often contracted between people from different cities and villages.
 This often meant that the bride was unfamiliar with her new family.
 To ease her into the new life and surroundings, she was brought back to her parents' house a few days after the wedding.
 She then spent some time at her parents' house before heading back to her new husband's home.
 This practice is still prevalent in most rural areas of the Punjab.
 In Northern Punjab and Kashmir, it is called Bad Phera (Exchange cycle).

 Goda Pharai/Guthna Pakrai

 A Punjabi custom in which the younger brother of the bridegroom holds the knee of the bride and doesn't let go until some acceptable monetary gift is given to him.

 Sammi

 Sammi is a folk dance mostly performed in Potohar region of upper Punjab and Hazara region of Khyber Pakhtunkhwa during weddings.